-Sub-entry: Special Population Counselor and AT instructors will use retention data and student feedback to determine effectiveness of strategies.
+Sub-strategy: Special Population Counselor and AT instructors will use retention data and student feedback to determine effectiveness of strategies.

-Sample Entry: The Student Services Center will track students who have received child care vouchers each semester during the grant period.
+The Student Services Center will track students who have received child care vouchers during the fall semester.

 7.3.2.2 Timeline Planned